Arthur Laffer: Presidential Medal of Freedom

 In 2019, President Trump awarded Laffer the Presidential Medal of Freedom, the nation's highest civilian honor.
-The Trump White House said Laffer was receiving the award for "public service and contributions to economic policy that have helped spur prosperity for our Nation" and that Laffer was "one of the most influential economists in American history" due to popularizing the "Laffer Curve."
+The Trump White House said Laffer was receiving the award for "public service and contributions to economic policy that have helped spur prosperity for our Nation" and that he was "one of the most influential economists in American history" due to popularizing the "Laffer curve".
 Trump praised Laffer for policies that he said brought "greater opportunity for all Americans."

 Laffer curve

-Although he does not claim to have invented the Laffer curve concept (Laffer, 2004), it was popularized with policy-makers following an afternoon meeting with Nixon/Ford Administration officials Dick Cheney and Donald Rumsfeld in 1974 in which he reportedly sketched the curve on a napkin to illustrate his argument.
+Although Laffer does not claim to have invented the Laffer curve concept, it was popularized with policymakers following an afternoon meeting Laffer had with Nixon/Ford Administration officials Dick Cheney and Donald Rumsfeld in 1974 in which he reportedly sketched the curve on a napkin to illustrate his argument.
 The term "Laffer curve" was coined by Jude Wanniski, who was also present.
 The basic concept was not new; Laffer himself says he learned it from Ibn Khaldun and John Maynard Keynes.

-The Laffer curve is an economic theory that shows the relationship between tax rates and the amount of tax revenue collected by governments.
-The Laffer Curve shows that there is a certain point between 0% and 100% where tax revenues are maximized.
+The Laffer curve is an economic hypothesis that shows the relationship between tax rates and the amount of tax revenue collected by governments.
+The Laffer curve shows that there is a certain point between 0% and 100% where tax revenues are maximized.
 The curve suggests that starting from zero, an increase in tax rates will increase the government's tax revenue; after a certain point, however, continuing to increase tax rates will cause a decrease in tax revenue.
-This decrease in tax revenue can be explained by decreased incentives for work, production, etc. Laffer's postulate was that the tax rate that maximizes revenue was at a much lower level than previously believed: so low that current tax rates were above the level where revenue is maximized.
+This decrease in tax revenue can be explained by decreased incentives for work and production.
+Laffer's postulate was that the tax rate that maximizes revenue was at a much lower level than previously believed: so low that current tax rates were above the level where revenue is maximized.
 While many economists believe that government spending to stimulate demand for products should be the solution for a poorly performing economy, Laffer argues that heavy taxes and regulation impede production, and therefore, government revenue.